jab/shorty/README.md

 [go/my-short-link](https://go/my-short-link)

-This project currently demonstrates:
+This project demonstrates:

 * Hermetically building, running, testing, type checking, linting, and auto-formatting a Python codebase, as well as measuring code coverage, using Bazel.

-* Bazel managing the creation of native Python virtualenv's automatically, such that e.g. VSCode can follow references across third-party imports.
+* Bazel managing the creation of native Python virtualenvs automatically, with local VSCode configuration to find the app's Python environment out-of-the-box.

-* Using Bazel to drive `pytest` for an idiomatic Python testing experience.
+* Using Bazel to drive `pytest` for a more idiomatic Python testing experience.

 * Using Bazel to manage pip dependency lockfiles via `uv` for extremely fast dependency resolution.